bibleexchange/romans__textbook/textbook/en/0902_the-rejection-of-israel-and-gods-soveriegnty.md

 The ways of God are not our ways.
 He waits long - He forbears - He is silent: then suddenly puts into execution an eternally formed purpose.

-Verse 29 is a quote from Isaiah 1:9 shows that if God had not intervened by his grace, they would have all become as Sodom and Gomorrah (2 Thessalonians 2:7).
+Verse 29 is a quote from Isaiah 1:9 shows that if God had not intervened by his grace, they would have all become as Sodom and Gomorrah (2 Thess.
+2:7).